MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 `canBeDeactivated` [Optional]
 This lets Forge know whether or not your mod can be safely turned off/on during gameplay.
 There's a menu option for enabling/disabling mods in the main menu, which uses this.
 Unlike most other annotation options this one takes a boolean instead of a string, so it's without quotes.
+Beware: This should NEVER be true for mods that add things to the game, like items or blocks.
+Things will go sideways if that happens.
+Some things cannot be taken back.

 Example: @Mod(canBeDeactivated=true)

+`clientSideOnly` [Optional]
+This prevents the mod from being loaded on the server at all, no matter what.
+If this is set together with the option below the universe will explode.
+Or the game crashes.
+One or the other.

+Example: @Mod(clientSideOnly=true)

+`serverSideOnly` [Optional]
+The opposite of the option above.
+This prevents the mod from being loaded on client-side.
+Beware: This also includes the internal server in singleplayer.

+Example: @Mod(serverSideOnly=true)

+`dependencies` [Optional]
+This defines what other mods yours depends on.
+Possibly also the reverse.
+Multiple entries can be made here, separated by a ; (What is this called?).
+[TODO: There seems to be some additional constructs and structures here that someone needs to expand on.
+Is there something other than "required-after"?]

+Example: @Mod(dependencies="required-after:Forge@[12.16.0.1859,);")

+`acceptedMinecraftVersions` [Optional]
+This tells Forge what versions of Minecraft your mod runs on.
+By default it's set to "whatever I'm currently editing it with in Eclipse".

+[TODO: Multiple versions and constructs can be added here.
+Explain them. "[1.9,1.10)" seems to be a valid construct for 1.9.*, including the bracket/parantheses.
+What makes it work?]

+Example: @Mod(acceptedMinecraftVersions="1.9, 1.9.1, 1.9.2")

+`updateJSON` [Optional]
+This does... something.
+JSON-related, likely.
+[TODO: Someone explain this.
+Certainly ain't gonna be me.]

+Example: [TODO]

 [More annotations to be added here]